 The Withdrawal Agreement

 A UK Withdrawal Agreement and Political Declaration on the future relationship between the UK and EU were endorsed by the European Council.
-The UK Parliament has voted to reject that Withdrawal Agreement.
+The UK Parliament voted to reject the Withdrawal Agreement.

-The European Council agreed on 10 April to a request from the UK Government for a further extension to Article 50.
-This extension may potentially last until 31 October 2019 if Elections to the EU Parliament are held in the UK.
+The European Council agreed on 11 April to a request from the UK Government for a further extension to Article 50 which will delay the UK exit from the EU.
+This extension may potentially last until 31 October 2019.
 The UK may leave earlier than 31 October if there is ratification of a withdrawal agreement.
-If elections to the European parliament are not held then the UK must leave by 31 May 2019.

 Keeping up to date